 3. The month linked with natural healing.
 We should expect that God will heal some through natural means.
 Exodus 15:26 states, “I am God, your healer [Jehovah Rapha].”

 6. The month of the constellation of Taurus, the bull.
 Look and observe introspectively to find a place of improvement so that strength manifests.
-Keep moving—like a bull.
-Rely on the Lord and keep moving.
-The gospel of Mark is symbolized by the ox, and it emphasizes Jesus as a servant.
+Don’t get discouraged and stop when you discover weaknesses.
+Remember the Lord has made you strong like the bull/ox and you can keep moving ahead.
+The gospel of Mark is symbolized by the ox, and it emphasizes Jesus as servant.
 One of the easiest ways to keep moving ahead is by continuing to serve.

 8. A month to understand secrets (Issachar).
 Thank God that He will show you keys of healing, keys of advancement, and keys to handle complicated situations.
 Also, remember that “the secret of the Lord is with those who fear Him (or He confides in those who fear Him)” (Ps.
 25:14).

 10. A month of spiritual advice.
 We need to be prophetic during this time.
-If we don’t exercise our gifts, somebody else will… Prophesy regularly this month.
+If we don’t exercise our gifts, somebody else will.
+Prophesy regularly this month.